A UK Withdrawal Agreement and Political Declaration on the future relationship between the UK and EU has been endorsed

 Registered immigration advisers, including some Citizen’s Advice Bureaux, can provide detailed guidance.

 If you're an EU citizen, you can now apply for the Settlement Scheme, which allows you and your close family members to continue to live and work in the UK after Brexit.

 Settled status means you will remain eligible for:

-You'll need to register for the scheme online by 30 June 2021.
+You'll need to register for the scheme online by 30 June 2021, or 31 December 2020 if the UK leaves the EU without a deal.

 If you want more information, you can sign up for email updates.